BioJulia/BioSequences.jl/docs/src/search.md

 ```

-`match` always returns a `Nullable` object and it should be null if no match is
+`match` will return a `RegexMatch` if a match is found, otherwise it will return
-found.
+`nothing` if no match is found.

 The table below summarizes available syntax elements.